-You receive your water from the Saginaw Water Treatment Plant, which is a not-for-profit department of the City of Saginaw, governed by Saginaw City Council.
+You receive your water from the Saginaw Water Treatment Plant, which is a not-for-profit division of the City of Saginaw governed by the Saginaw City Council.
 We encourage your interest in the decisions pertaining to your drinking water.
 Meetings are held on Mondays, twice monthly.
-For details or to register as a speaker, please contact the City Clerk's office at 989.759.1480.
+For details, or to register as a speaker, please contact the City Clerk's office at 989.759.1480.

-Brenda Moore, Mayor

-Annie Boensch, Mayor ProTem
+Brenda Moore, Mayor Annie Boensch, Mayor Pro Tem

-Council Members:

-Michael Balls Bill Ostash George Copeland Jr.
+Council Members: Michael Balls Monique Lamar-Silvia Bill Ostash George Copeland Jr. Priscilla Garcia Michael Flores Reggie Williams II

-Priscilla Garcia

-Michael Flores Reggie Williams II

-Monique Lamar-Silvia Bit Tim Morales, City Manager
+Tim Morales, City Manager

-Phil Karwat, PE, Public Services Director
+Phil Karwat, P.E., Public Services Director

-Paul Reinsch, Director of Water and Wastewater Treatment Services
+Mike Grenier, Director of Water and Wastewater Treatment Services